azimuth-cloud/azimuth-config/README.md

 # azimuth-config

-This repository contains the Azimuth configuration used for the CFMS portal.
+This repository provides base configurations for deploying the Azimuth portal, and an example concrete environment.